cheralynli/cheralynli/README.md

 **✨Looking forward**

-I'm always open to collaborating on interesting projects or discussing data science, app/web development, and everything in between!
+I'm always open to collaborating on interesting projects or discussing about data science, app/web development, and everything in between!

 Linkedin: cheralynlianto